Erovia/planck_thk_usbasploader/README.md

+# Planck Through Hole Kit Bootloader

+**This is a fork of [gblargg/usbasploader](https://github.com/gblargg/usbasploader) pre-configured for the THK.**

+Original README below:

 USBaspLoader: USBasp-Compatible Bootloader for AVR
 ==================================================
 This is an experimental version and hasn't been tested on much besides an atmega8.